yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 * GRADLE_HOME

 ### Running the integration tests
-To run integration tests, the plugin use the Atlassian Wired tests.
+To run integration tests, the plugin uses the Atlassian Wired tests infrastructure.
 You can read more about it [here](https://developer.atlassian.com/server/framework/atlassian-sdk/run-wired-tests-with-the-plugin-test-console).

-To run the integration tests, in Bamboo Artifactory plugin source dir, execute the following command:
+To run the integration tests, in Git repository source dir, execute the following command:
 ```shell script
 atlas-clean && atlas-integration-test
 ```